jekuper/chaptercut/docs/providers.md

 ```

 `match` is pure pattern matching and does no I/O. That is what lets intake
-answer instantly instead of shelling out to yt-dlp just to learn an id, which
+answer instantly instead of shelling out to yt-dlp just to learn an id.
-is what the predecessor did.

 A `MediaRef` is what it produces: